LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/many-to-many.rst

 - **Line 112**: Specifies that the handler will be available at the route ``/events/add-tag``, and will respond to ``GET`` requests.
 - **Line 113**: Defines the ``displayAddTagForm`` handler, which has a required query parameter, ``eventId``.
 - **Line 114**: Queries the repository for the ``Event`` object with ID equal to the value of ``eventId``.
 - **Line 115**: Extracts the ``Event`` object from the result of the query.
-We would ideally include a conditional to check that such an object exists before proceeding.
+We would ideally include a conditional to check that such an object exists before proceeding, but are omitting it here to focus on DTO usage.
 - **Line 116**: Creates a title for the form, which includes the name of the event.
 - **LIne 117**: Passes a collection of all available tags into the view.
 This collection will be used to render a dropdown that the user can use to select the tag to be added.
 - **Line 118**: Creates an empty ``EventTagDTO`` object.
 This will be used to help render the form, as we have done previously with model classes.